August 31-Sept 1, 2019 Labor Day Hammock Camping (52 Photos)

 40. I was really looking forward to breaking in my new Webber Smokin' Joe Charcoal BBQ with this evenings steak dinner.

-39. With camp set up I decided to head down the pond a do a little trouting and pass away an hour.
-The weather was perfect with warm temps, a little wind and sunny skies.
+39. With camp all set up I decided to head down the shoreline to do a little trouting passing away an hour or two.
+The weather was perfect with warm temps, just a little wind and sunny skies.

 38.